RediSearch/RediSearch/docs/docs/advanced-concepts/dialects.md

 ---

 Redis Stack currently supports four query dialects for use with the `FT.SEARCH`, `FT.AGGREGATE`, and other search and query commands.
+Dialects provide for enhancing the query API incrementally, introducing innovative behaviors and new features that support new use cases in a way that does not break the API for existing applications.```

 ## `DIALECT 1`